 All people have been offered the most wonderful gift of salvation through Jesus Christ.
-However, though this gift may be free, it must still be accepted.
-There are some that have mistakenly believed that salvation is obtained by the mere repeating of a prayer, but the Bible teaches that there are prerequisites to receiving salvation.
+However, though this gift may be free, it must still be accepted and acted upon in faith.
+There are some that have mistakenly believe that salvation is obtained by the mere repeating of a prayer, but the Bible teaches that there are prerequisites to receiving salvation.

 Those who acknowledge faith in Christ (John 1:12; 8:24; 20:30-31), express sincere remorse for sin (i.e. repentance – Acts 2:36-38), and are baptized into Christ can obtain salvation by the grace of God (Romans 6:1-7).
 With this brief definition in mind, here are five lessons on repentance from sin.

 What exactly does God say about sin?
 Romans 6:23 says that “the wages of sin is death.”
 When God sees sin, He describes it as true death.
 He sees it as something that can truly kill you.
 Repentance is serious to God.
 Sin separates you from God.
 Isaiah 59:1-2 In fact, Psalm 66:18 says that God will not listen to the person that keeps sin within their heart.
 Habakkuk 1:13 also says that God is so pure that He cannot even look at evil.

 When you begin to understand how God feels about sin, it can help you in seeing the importance of repentance and the place that it has in obtaining salvation.
 Repentance of sin is not optional.
 Luke 13:3; Acts 3:19; 17:30; 2 Peter 3:9

 2. SALVATION IS CONDITIONAL.